Quantitative charts

 Waterfall charts

 Waterfall charts show how an initial value changes as you add or subtract a series of values.
-For example, you can use a waterfall chart to show how revenue, expenses, and other financial components contribute to net profit.
+For example, you can show how revenue, costs, and other financial components contribute to the difference between predicted and actual quarterly income.

 To learn more, see Waterfall charts.